arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.11.17
+The lecturer for my "Logic Model Checking for Formal Software Verification" class created [Spin](http://spinroot.com/spin/whatispin.html), a tool used to formally verify multi-threaded software applications.

 ### 01.10.17
 >metonymy : noun : the substitution of the name of an attribute or adjunct for